MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/40_y_axis_assembly.md

 ![fasten the Brass lead-screw nuts on either side of the X-Axis Anti-Backlash Nut using M3x8mm SHCS](../img/y_axis_assembly/y_axis_step_8.png){: .shadow}

+!!! warning "Anti-Backlash Preload Tuning"
+    Each axis uses anti-backlash[^1] blocks in order to compensate for changes in screw direction during operation.
+They do this by driving 2 brass TR8x8 lead-screw nuts towards each other to engage both sides of the lead-screw threads.

+    In order for this to work the preload required to drive each nut needs to be tuned by hand.
+To tune the preload make sure the lead-screws are greased appropriately, then install the 2 brass TR8x8 lead-screw nuts within the anti backlash block.

+    Tighten the screws on one of the nuts so that it does not move, while leaving the other nut loose.

+    Install the greased lead-screw temporarily into the block and begin to tighten the loose nut, taking care to apply the same number of turns to each of the screws.

+    The ideal preload will allow for the lead-screw to still spin by hand but should have a moderate amount of resistance to it.
+    Once complete make sure each bolt has threadlock applied, and uninstall the lead-screw - your preload is now set.
+To avoid any headaches, do this before final installation.

+[^1]: Yes, technically this is a "zero backlash" nut and not an "anti-backlash nut" - but the common term for it is anti-backlash and that's what most people know it as.

 ---

 Fasten the Y-Axis Anti-Backlash Nut to the bottom of the XY plate using M5x16mm BHCS.